 By David Ringstrom, CPA

 It's easy to hide worksheets in Excel, but unhiding multiple worksheets within a given workbook can be a tedious exercise.
 Users who don't know otherwise are relegated to unhiding worksheets one at a time.
-In this article I'll explain a technique that allows you to hide and unhide multiple worksheets at once.
+On the second page of this article I discuss using Excel's Custom Views feature to hide or unhide multiple sheets at once.